kubernetes/community/contributors/devel/conformance-tests.md

 This file has moved to https://git.k8s.io/community/contributors/devel/sig-architecture/conformance-tests.md.

 This file is a placeholder to preserve links.
-Please remove by April 24, 2019 or the release of kubernetes 1.13, whichever comes first.
+Please remove after 2019-07-01 or the release of kubernetes 1.15, whichever comes first.